graham-livingston/aiEarthHack/README.md

 # Mr.Business #

 ## Overview
 This repository contains a collection of files for a web-based dashboard project, utilizing Flask for the backend, with a focus on NLP (Natural Language Processing) for identifying promising business ideas.
-The project is designed to provide an interactive user interface for the submission and review of business ideas, offering insights into their relevance and potential.
+The project is designed to provide an interactive user interface for the review of business ideas, offering insights into their relevance and potential.

 ## File Descriptions